-There are a variety of plastics processing methods.
+There are a variety of plastics processing methods that require a plastics chiller.
 Whether it’s injection molding (the most common), extrusion, blow molding, lamination, or other types, these processes make a multitude of items we use in our everyday lives.
 For simplicity, we will only concentrate on one of these methods today.
 Because injection molding is the most common process, we will discuss this type.

 In injection molding, the plastic starts off in pellet or granule form.
 It is dropped into a hopper where it is fed into a barrel.
 Inside the barrel the plastic pellets melt and are fed towards the mold.
 Inside the mold, the molten plastic is cooled with either cooling tower or chilled water.
 This process cooling water is fed through many small channels within the mold.
 As the cooling water travels through the mold, it removes heat from the plastic, hardening it.
 When the cycle is complete, the mold opens and ejects the finished product.
 Inside these molds, plastic can be formed into a variety of shapes.
 You could make a garbage can, drinking cup, plastic fork, or even a computer case.
 The process, however, is simple.
 Feed the plastic into the hopper.
 It melts in the barrel.
 Travels to the mold where it is cooled and then ejected.
 Then the process starts all over again.
 Lather, rinse, repeat.
 Check out the video below to see an injection molding process in action.